 - ¼ teaspoon red pepper flakes more or less to taste

 - 28 ounces (1 large can) whole peeled tomatoes + ½ cup water to rinse can

 - 1 teaspoon salt or more to taste

-- 2 tablespoons coarse sea salt to salt the pasta water**
+- 1½ tablespoons sea salt for the pasta water

 - Warm 3 tablespoons extra virgin olive oil in a large skillet, then add 3 cloves garlic (pressed or minced) and ¼ teaspoon red pepper flakesFry on low heat for about a minute without burning it.

 - Add 28 ounces (1 large can) whole peeled tomatoes, rinse the can with ½ cup of water, and add it to the pan.Season with 1 teaspoon salt, crush the tomatoes with a fork and simmer on medium heat for 15 minutes.